-Where a pupil continues not to make expected progress despite appropriate support and interventions having been put in place by the Academy, the Academy will consider requesting specialist support from external agencies and/or making a referral to the local authority for an Education.
-Health and Care needs assessment.
+Where a child continues not to make expected progress, the class teacher, working with SENDCo will ensure the parents are informed about the issue and there will be consultation and discussion around the proposed additional support for the pupil.
+With appropriate support and interventions having been put in place by the Academy, the Academy will consider requesting specialist support from external agencies and/or making a referral to the local authority for an Education, Health and Care needs assessment.

 It is the responsibility of the local authority to take decisions relating to the assessment, issuing and content of an Education Health and Care Plan (EHC Plan) but the Academy will contribute to this process in accordance with the SEN Code of Practice and statutory framework.
 Details of the process and maintenance of an EHC plan can be found on the SEN section of the Local Authority website.
+If a pupil has an EHC Plan, an annual review will be held in accordance with the legal requirements.

-10. Identification of Disability
+9. Identification of Disability